Treatment for Cervical Cancer — Page 4

 To treat a woman who still has a uterus with brachytherapy, radioactive material is placed in a metal tube (called a tandem) inside the uterus along with small metal holders (ovoids) or ring holders placed near the cervix.
-If a woman being treated for cervical cancer had a hysterectomy and no longer has a uterus, the tube containing radioactive material is placed in the vagina.
+If the woman had a hysterectomy and no longer has a uterus, the tube containing radioactive material is placed in the vagina.

-Depending on a patient’s individual case, low-dose or high-dose brachytherapy may be used as treatment for cervical cancer.
-Low-dose rate (LDR) brachytherapy is finished over the course of a few days.
-You must be hospitalized for this radiation treatment with instruments holding the radioactive material exactly in place.
+Depending on your case, you may have low-dose or high-dose brachytherapy.
+Low-dose rate brachytherapy is finished over the course of a few days.
+You must be hospitalized for this treatment with instruments holding the radioactive material exactly in place.

-High-dose rate (HDR) brachytherapy, on the other hand, involves several treatments, usually a week apart, conducted on an out-patient basis.
-For each treatment, radioactive material is inserted inside the uterus or vagina, precisely positioned near the malignancy, and then removed after a few minutes.
+High-dose rate brachytherapy involves several treatments, usually a week apart, conducted on an out-patient basis.
+For each treatment, radioactive material is inserted inside your uterus or vagina, precisely positioned near the malignancy.
+It is removed after a few minutes.

 Intracavity brachytherapy can be used alone, or it can be combined with EBRT when radiation is the main treatment for cervical cancer.